neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 This worked to an extent.
 But it took *so long* to download all the images.
 And after I looked at the images I noticed that some of them didn't include any faces at all.

-Thankfully, I stumbled across a [faceset](https://www.kaggle.com/kostastokis/simpsons-faces) on kaggle that had everything I needed.
+Thankfully, I stumbled across a [dataset](https://www.kaggle.com/kostastokis/simpsons-faces) on kaggle that had everything I needed.
 It contains Simpsons faces extracted from a few seasons.
 Each image is 200x200 pixels and contains one face.

-This faceset will be stored in the `trainA` folder.
+This dataset will be stored in the `trainA` folder.

 ```python